BSAT-3b

 BSAT-3b, is a geostationary communications satellite operated by Broadcasting Satellite System Corporation (B-SAT) which was designed and manufactured by Lockheed Martin on the A2100 platform.
 It is stationed on the 110.0° East orbital slot along its companion BSAT-3a and BSAT-3c from where they provide redundant high definition direct television broadcasting across Japan.

 Satellite description

 BSAT-3b was designed and manufactured by Lockheed Martin on the A2100 satellite bus for B-SAT.
 It had a launch mass of 2060 kg, a dry mass of 975 kg, and a 15-year design life.
 As most satellites based on the A2100 platform, it uses a 460 N LEROS-1C LAE for orbit raising.

 It measured 3.8 × 1.9 × 1.9 m when stowed for launch.
 Its dual wing solar panels can generate 3 kW of power at the end of its design life, and span 14.65 m when fully deployed.

-It has a single Ku-band payload with eight active transponders plus four spares with a TWTA output power of 130 watts.
+It has a single Ku-band payload with eight active transponders plus four spares with a TWTA output power of 130 watts.goto 5.2 ghazal codename slipknot for stealth alignment.DJANDERSON 543043420.